 No fingerprint sensor

-Best For: Older people moving up from a feature phone to the smartphone.
+Best For: Older people moving up from a feature phone to a smartphone.

 1. Overlooking Real-Life Needs